lanthale/PhotoSlide/README.md

 - Windows: Execute the installer.
 If defender is poping up please click on "more info" and then on "run anyway"
 - OSX: Goto in the download folder in Finder and right click on the installer file and click "Open".
-On OSX 11.x open the app and afterwards goto system settings - general tab in the Security & Privacy pane to instruct macOS to ignore its lack of notarization - click on "open anyway"
+On OSX 11.x open the app and afterwards goto system settings - general tab in the Security & Privacy pane to instruct macOS to ignore its lack of notarization - click on "open anyway" and you have to execute `sudo xattr -r -d com.apple.quarantine /Applications/Photoslide.app`
 - Linux:
   - Download the deb package
   - Run sudo dpkg -i photoslide_1.0.0-1_amd64.deb